1010l10/reviews-movies/README.md

 # Technical Overview

-The Movie Review App is crafted with a focus on modern web development standards, utilizing key technologies to deliver a seamless and visually appealing user experience.
+The Movie Review App is crafted to focus on modern web development standards, utilizing key technologies to deliver a seamless and visually appealing user experience.

 ## Technologies Used